GayatriVadaparty/TSF-January/TASK1/Readme.md

 Hello people!
 I'm Gayatri Vadaparty,

-I hereby show you my task submission for GRIP in Sparks Foundation.
+I hereby show you my task submission for Gratitude Rotational Internship Program in Sparks Foundation.
-As you can see, here is a code for my problem statemnt.
+As you can see, here is a code for my problem statement.
 I chose Task 1 in which we're asked to make a model which can predict the score of a student based on the no. of hours he studied.

 So, In the first cell, I've used pandas to read and access the given csv data file.
-Later on, I've assigned the independent variables in the df to x and the target bvariable to y.
+Later on, I've assigned the independent variables in the df to x and the target variable to y.
 It's clear that there is one independent variable HOURS which can determine the target variable called SCORE.

-After that, I attempted to visualize my data from which i can know what regression model can be applied.
+After that, I've attempted to visualize my data from which i can know what regression model can be applied.
 Like a linear model,or Quadratic model. or whatever.